acenet-arc/cloud_from_a_to_z/_episodes/08-day1-security-updates.md

 Notice the first line of the output `sudo: unable to resolve host test` this message results from a missing line in the `/etc/hosts` file, which maps the IP of the VM to its hostname.
 The message can be ignored without harm but is easily fixed.
 The hostname is displayed as part of the command prompt after you connect to your VM.
 For example, I called my VM **wordpress-vm** so my VM command prompt looks like this
 ~~~
-ubuntu@brent--vm:~$
+ubuntu@wordpress-vm:~$
 ~~~
 {: .bash}

 To edit the `/etc/hosts` file we will use the shell based editor `nano`.
 This editor allows you to edit text files directly in the shell without a GUI.
 It displays the text of the file in the terminal and lets you navigate around the file with the arrow keys.
 Once you find a place you wish to edit you can start typing to insert new text.

 ~~~
 $ sudo nano /etc/hosts